- What is Shock Chlorination?

 - Protecting components of water supply and treatment devices.
 Shock chlorinating a water supply system can potentially damage components such as pressure tanks, some filters and filter media, and other treatment devices.
 Before you begin, disconnect all carbon filters and reverse osmosis units attached to your household water lines.
 The strong chlorine solution can damage these filters.
 However, some water softeners, iron filters and sand filters may not be damaged.
 Check with component manufacturers before shock chlorinating your water supply system to determine how to bypass or protect this equipment if necessary.

 When Will the Water Be Drinkable Again after Shock Chlorination?

-Wait one to two weeks after shock chlorinating the water supply system to retest for total coliform and E. coli bacteria.
+After completing shock-chlorinating the water supply system as outlined in this publication, wait for 5–7 days with a discharge of 250–280 gallons of water each day to retest for total coliform and E. coli bacteria.
 Follow sample collection instructions carefully.
 If the test results show the absence of coliform bacteria, the water is safe to drink.
 However, if test results show the presence of coliform bacteria, the source(s) of contamination should be identified and eliminated through a licensed well driller/contractor or a continuous disinfection treatment system should be installed.

 What Kind of Chlorine Bleach Should Be Used?

 Use the plain (and generally least expensive) unscented household chlorine bleach with at least 5% sodium hypochlorite found in supermarkets; do NOT buy fresh scent, lemon or other scented chlorine products.

 How Much Chlorine Do I Use?